 What is Data Interpretation and how to do it right?

-One good example of data interpretation is looking at pie charts or bar charts.
-A pie chart or a bar chart only displays analyzed information that can pertain, let's say to age groups of the user base.
-So a company can notice which age group is mostly engaged with their content or product.
-Based on bar charts or pie charts, they can either decide to come up with a strategy for marketing that will make their product more appealing to the less involved groups or a strategy that doubles down on the outreach to their core user base.
+Let's say you've got four age groups of the user base.
+So a company can notice which age group is most engaged with their content or product.
+Based on bar charts or pie charts, they can either: develop a marketing strategy to make their product more appealing to non-involved groups or develop an outreach strategy that expands on their core user base.

 Data interpretation is conducted in 4 steps:

 - Assembling the information you need (like bar graphs and pie charts);

 - Developing findings or isolating the most relevant inputs;

 - Coming up with recommendations or actionable solutions.

 Considering how these findings dictate the course of action, data analysts must be accurate with their conclusions and examine the raw data from multiple angles.
 Different variables may allude to various problems, so having the ability to backtrack data and repeat the analysis using different templates is an integral part of a successful business strategy.